taabishhh/Bulletin_News/README.md

 # Bulletin-News
-his is a flutter based android application used to read and share news articles and save them to read later with complete user authentication.
+This is a flutter based android application used to read and share news articles and save them to read later with complete user authentication.
 It also has a search option to get articles based on some topic